-Workaholism, or work addiction, is actually a serious problem that can lead to career burnout, or overworking oneself to serious health issues — even death.
+Workaholism, or work addiction, is actually a serious problem that can lead to career burnout.
+Likewise, it may result in overworking yourself to serious health issues — even death.

-To help shed light on the difference between healthy and unhealthy work habits, here's a rundown of the most important, workaholism-related research, facts, and statistics.
-We'll also talk about what workaholism is, what it's NOT, how you can recognize it, as well as how you can address it.
+To help shed light on the difference between healthy and unhealthy work habits, we will provide a rundown of workaholism-related research, facts, and statistics.

 What is workaholism?

-The term "workaholism" was first coined in 1971, by American psychologist Wayne E. Oates in his book Confessions of a Workaholic: The Facts About Work Addiction .
-According to his definition of workaholism, it is "the compulsion or the uncontrollable need to work incessantly".
+The term "workaholism" was coined in 1971 by American psychologist Wayne E. Oates in his book Confessions of a Workaholic: The Facts About Work Addiction.
+According to his definition of workaholism, this phenomenon is known as "the compulsion or the uncontrollable need to work incessantly."

-In line with that, a workaholic is usually referred to as someone "who works compulsively" or is a "work addict".
-However, there has been little empirical research (and, a consensus is yet to be made) about what exactly it would mean to call someone a workaholic.
+Simply put, a workaholic is a person "who works compulsively" or is a "work addict."
+However, there has been little empirical research about what exactly it would mean to call someone a workaholic.
 Similarly, a consensus is yet to be made among experts.
 In other words, there still isn’t a definitive workaholic definition.

-Even so, researchers have aimed to further explain the term.
+Even so, researchers have aimed to explain the term further.
 According to Scott, Moore, & Miceli (1997), there are three main characteristics of workaholics:

 - They spend a lot of time on work activities.